-GHSA supports the model driver education/training curriculum that would complement and be integrated with graduated licensing laws.
-The curriculum should continue, at a minimum, to focus on vehicle handling and crash avoidance, driver behavior and risk reduction, roadway features and their safety implications, and vehicle-road user interactions for all types of vehicles and road users (e.g., car-truck, pedestrian-car, etc.).
-There should continue to be learning components specifically geared to the parents of young drivers.
-The curriculum should continue to take advantage of current adult learning research and should utilize new technologies such as the Internet and computer simulations.
-NHTSA should continue to demonstrate the model curriculum in selected locations, evaluate the results and then make refinements in the model curriculum as needed.
+GHSA supports the model driver education/training curriculum that would complement and be integrated with graduated driver licensing laws.
+The curriculum should continue, at a minimum, to focus on vehicle handling and crash avoidance, driver behavior and risk reduction, roadway features and their safety implications, and vehicle-road user interactions for all types of vehicles and road users (e.g., car-truck, pedestrian-car).
+There should continue to be learning components specifically geared to the parents of young drivers that includes information on graduated driver licensing, the risk for teen drivers and the critical role they play in coaching and mentoring their new driver.
+The curriculum should continue to take advantage of current adult learning research and utilize new technologies as appropriate.
+NHTSA should continue to promote the adoption of the model curriculum and partner with states and jurisdictions to evaluate the results and make refinements as needed.

-GHSA supports the minimum certification standards for driver education teachers/instructors.
-These standards should also be deployed in selected states, evaluated and revised accordingly.
-The researchbased model curriculum and teacher/instructor certification standards should then be made widely available to states.
+GHSA supports the minimum certification standards for driver education teachers/instructors and encourages state adoption.
 NHTSA should continue to provide technical assistance to states to help them utilize the model curriculum and teacher/instructor standards and make other improvements in their driver licensing systems.